mamokarz/getting-started/STMicroelectronics/STM32L4_L4+/create_package.md

 The interface shall be composed by a description of the model and a concrete implementation, both following the DTDL definition.

-The sprinkler.2 will use the same interface of sprinkler.1, the main difference will be in the business logic, the version 2 will be able to control 3 different areas independently, while version 1 can control only 1 area.
+The sprinkler.2 will use the same interface of sprinkler.1, the main difference will be in the business logic, the version 2 will be able to control 3 different zones independently, while version 1 can control only 1 zone.

 #### Model